apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 # sched.transform_layout(A, lambda i: [i//4, i%4], pad_value=lambda io,ii: tir.undef())
 @T.prim_func
 def func(A: T.Buffer[(4, 4), "int32"], B: T.Buffer[(14,), "int32"]):
+    # This assumption doesn't tell us anything about the value of A,
+    # but does tell us that it is valid to read these locations of A,
+    # and won't contain uninitialized values, which could result in
+    # undefined behavior on some targets.
+    for io,ii in T.grid(4,4):
+        T.assume(4*io+ii < 14 or A[io,ii] == T.undef())

     for i in T.serial(14):
         B[i] = 2 * A[i // 4, i % 4]